embergershared/foundry-ptu-estimator/README.md

-# Foundry TPU Estimation Traffic Generator
+# Foundry PTU Estimation Traffic Generator

 Generate sustained, realistic Azure AI Foundry traffic so the existing `gpt-5.4` deployment can be sized for PTU capacity with [ptucalc.com](https://www.ptucalc.com/).